mikejlong60/functional-programming-book/README.md

 						1. Understand the importance of the ordering of partial functions.
 Use the previous range to compose three partial functions ```isEven isOdd isBiggerThan5``` with ```orElse```.
 						1. Pattern match on a list to add its 1st 4 elements if it has 4.
 If it does not return 0.
 						1. Understand pattern matching on strings.
 Explore many nuances.
-        1. Week 3 - Recursion o
+        1. Week 3 - Recursion
 		   1. What is recursion? - Read this: https://www.geeksforgeeks.org/recursion/
 			   1. Important points:
 				   1. Every recursive function can be written non-recursively as a loop.
 We will go back and forth in some exercises.